 After saying goodbye to Paola, we continued on our way, direction Siena and taking in more of the amazing Tuscany.
 To say this area is breathtaking is an understatement; everywhere you look is a perfect painting.

 It was our first taste of Italy outside a major city, but it will definitely not be our last.
 We loved the countryside and Tuscany so much we are considering walking part of the 1200-year old pilgrim path, called Via Francigena Toscana, it is an absolutely remarkable way to see Italy!
+There is another area of Italy that I am dying to visit and in particular hike through.
+I have friends that have been hiking in Cinque Terre and they all rave about it!
+It seems that wherever you travel to in Italy there is plenty to see once you get out of town!

 How about you?
 Have you ever been to the Tuscan countryside?
 If not, is it on your bucket list?